 On the left side, there is another pair of USB 3.1 Type-A ports.
 In front of those is a mic/earphone combo 3.5 mm jack.
 There’s also the power connection and an HDMI 2.0 port as well.
 Towards the rear is an intake vent.

-The front edge is pretty plain, with only the Asus logo on the left hand side.
-The rear has a cool look to it, with a copper colored exhaust vent and the small Zephyrus text in the center.
+The front edge is pretty plain, with only the Asus logo on the left-hand side.
+The rear has a cool look to it, with a copper-colored exhaust vent and the small Zephyrus text in the center.
 That same copper color is used to accent the top edge of the keyboard area.

 The bottom panel is one of the few areas made of plastic.
 As discussed before, when the lid is open, part of the lid pushes outward, opening up access to the intake/exhaust vents.
 There are also more vents on the edges.
-Other than that, there’s not much else on the bottom besides some regulatory information and a very large “Republic of Gamers” logo.
+Other than that, there’s not much else on the bottom beside some regulatory information and a very large “Republic of Gamers” logo.